 When camping, your tent is almost always the heaviest and bulkiest item in your backpack.
 This is especially true of four-season tent models, which tend to weigh a hefty percentage more than even their three-season tent cousins.

-Because you’ll be lugging that weight and bulk around on rough, potentially snowbound trails, getting your hands on a tent that keeps both to a minimum without compromising too much on protection and space is the key to finding the best tent you can buy.
+Because you’ll be lugging that weight and bulk around on rough, potentially snowbound trails, getting your hands on a tent that keeps both to a minimum without compromising too much on protection and space is the key to finding the best product you can buy.

-Most 4-season tents are cumbersome precisely because they’re built to act as an all-in-one shelter.
+Most winter tents are cumbersome precisely because they’re built to act as an all-in-one shelter.
 The thick, high-denier fabric, silicone-impregnated rain flys, burly guylines, and heavy-duty poles and pegs all add to the tent’s overall weight.

 When selecting your tent, always make sure you check its packed weight and trail weight.
 The former refers to how much the entire tent package weighs.
 That includes the tent itself, stuff sacks or bags, poles, stakes or pegs, guylines, and other accessories.
 The trail weight, on the other hand, is the weight of the bare essentials: the inner canopy, rainfly, poles, and pegs.

-The bottom line as regards tent weight and pack size is this—look for the best weight-to-performance ratio you can afford and make sure you can comfortably carry the tent to your campsite.
+The bottom line as regards weight and pack size is this—look for the best weight-to-performance ratio you can afford and make sure you can comfortably carry the tent to your campsite.
 Unless you happen to have calves and thighs of steel, we wouldn’t recommend going over the 8-pound mark for a single carrier.

 If sharing the weight of the tent between two people, naturally, you’ll have a little more leeway with the options.